waley-code/alx-interview/README.md

 # Interview Tasks Repository
-Welcome to my Interview tasks repository!
+Welcome to my interview tasks repository!
 This repository contains a collection of interview tasks and coding challenges that you can use to prepare for technical interviews.
 Each task is designed to assess different programming concepts and problem-solving skills commonly tested during interviews.

 ## Getting Started
 To get started, follow these steps: